Ever indulged in all the delicious foods only to feel like this afterwards?

 Lastly, crushing the fruits allows you to make a topical poultice to ease rheumatic pain and arthritis.
 Is there anything carom can’t do!?
 I’ll take this herb-ane 😉 cure over pink Pepto anyday!

-As with anything, please check for allergies or consult a physician if you are pregnant.
+Disclaimer: I’m not a doctor or nutritionist.
+As with anything, please consult a physician if you have any questions.